 Build Community – Workshops offer a platform to co-create sustainable learning communities focused on improving outcomes for all students and their families, particularly those students who are members of cultural and linguistic minorities.

-Culturally Responsive STEM Resources
+Dimensions of Culturally Responsive Teaching STEM Series

 An Inquiry into Science Education, Where the Rubber Meets the Roadby Richard Steinberg

 The Truth About Testing: An Educator’s Call to Action by James Popham

 Designing Groupwork: Strategies for the Heterogeneous Classroom by E. Cohen and R. Lotan

 Culturally Responsive Teaching and the Brain by Zaretta Hammond

 Inequalityopoly: The Board Game of Structural Racism and Sexism in America. (made using STEAM and Design Thinking)

 Critically Conscious Educators Rising (Implicit Bias Training)